Tesla gets $330M tax deal for Nevada expansion, truck plant – KION546

 A Nevada-based recycling plant for electric vehicle batteries won a $2 billion green energy loan from the Biden administration in February.

-On Wednesday, a federal appeals court refused to block construction of the largest lithium mine in the U.S., which is set to be dug in Northern Nevada, while the court considers claims by conservationists and tribes that the government illegally approved it in a rush to produce raw materials for electric vehicle batteries.
+On Wednesday, a federal appeals court refused to block construction of the largest lithium mine in the U.S. about 200 miles northeast of Reno, where Lithium Nevada Corp. has now begun work.
+The San Francisco-based court is considering claims by conservationists and tribes that the government illegally approved it in a rush to produce raw materials for electric vehicle batteries.